-Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
-In other words, which advertising agency handles which accounts in which countries for major markets
+Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets

-All rights reserved © Mind Advertising Ltd 1998-2018
+All rights reserved © Mind Advertising Ltd 1998-2021